namannehra/books-manager/README.md

 Check for updates.

 ### `read`
-Mark the last book of a search query as read.
+Mark the last book of search queries as read.
 ```
-$ node index.js read 1
+$ node index.js read 1 2
 ```

 ## Config file